Sauron: In culture

-The nickname "Eye of Sauron" has been given to multiple eye-like objects, namely the planetary nebulae M 1-42 and Helix Nebula, the star system HR 4796A, and the intermediate spiral Seyfert galaxy NGC 4151.
-Also in astronomy, the SAURON project is an integral-field spectrograph for the William Herschel Telescope with "a large field of view and high throughput" for study of "nearby early-type galaxies".

-The zoologist Kirill Eskov, author of The Last Ringbearer, a retelling of The Lord of the Rings from Mordor's point of view, has named a genus of linyphiid sheet weaver spiders Sauron after the Middle-earth character.

-The Eye of Sauron is mentioned in The Stand, a post-apocalyptic novel written by Stephen King.
+The Eye of Sauron is mentioned in The Stand, a 1978 post-apocalyptic novel written by Stephen King.
 The villain Randall Flagg possesses an astral body in the form of an "Eye" akin to the Lidless Eye.
 The novel itself was conceived by King as a "fantasy epic like The Lord of the Rings, only with an American setting".
 The idea of Sauron as a sleepless eye that watches and seeks the protagonists also influenced King's epic fantasy series The Dark Tower; its villain, the Crimson King, is a similarly disembodied evil presence whose icon is also an eye.

-In the Marvel Comics Universe, the supervillain Sauron, an enemy of the X-Men, names himself after the Tolkien character.
-In the comic series Fables, by Bill Willingham, one character is called "The Adversary", an ambiguous figure of immense evil and power believed to be responsible for much of the misfortune in the Fables' overall history.
+In the Marvel Comics Universe, the supervillain Sauron, an enemy of the X-Men created in 1969, names himself after the Tolkien character.
+In the comic series Fables, by Bill Willingham, begun in 2002, one character is called "The Adversary", an ambiguous figure of immense evil and power believed to be responsible for much of the misfortune in the Fables' overall history.
 Willingham has stated "The Adversary", in name and in character, was inspired by Sauron.